zibous/ha-watermeter/esphome/watermeter_d1mini.md

 	      path: custom_components
 	    components: [wmbus]
   ```

 <br>

 ## Tools

-The easiest way to use  to create `water-meter-esp + CC1101`  is to use ESPHOME as a docker application.
+The easiest way to use the Wemos D1 Mini + CC1101 To create mini is to use ESPHOME as a docker application.

 ### DOCKER - Install ESPHOME